A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \subsection{Tutorial 2: Pulling on a carbon nanotube}

 In this tutorial, the system of interest is a small, single-walled carbon nanotube (CNT) in an empty box (Fig.~\ref{fig:CNT}).
 The CNT is strained by imposing a constant velocity on the edge atoms.
-To illustrate the difference between conventional and reactive force fields, this tutorial is divided into two parts: in the first part, a conventional molecular force field (called OPLS-AA~\cite{jorgensenDevelopmentTestingOPLS1996}) is used and the bonds between the atoms of the CNT are unbreakable.
-In the second part, a reactive force field (called AIREBO~\cite{stuart2000reactive}) is used, which allows chemical bonds to break under large strain.
+To illustrate the difference between conventional and reactive force fields, this tutorial is divided into two parts: in the first part, a conventional molecular force field (called OPLS-AA~\cite{jorgensenDevelopmentTestingOPLS1996}) is used and the functional form of the bonded potential ensures that the bonds between the atoms of the CNT are unbreakable.
+In the second part, a reactive, many-body force field (called AIREBO~\cite{stuart2000reactive}) is used, which allows chemical bonds to break under large strain.

 To set up this tutorial, select \guicmd{Start Tutorial 2} from the \guicmd{Tutorials} menu of \lammpsgui{} and follow the instructions.
 This will select a folder, create one if necessary, and place several files into it.
 The initial input file, set up for a single-point energy calculation, will also be loaded into the editor under the name \flecmd{unbreakable.lmp}.
 Additional files are a data file containing the CNT topology and geometry, named \flecmd{unbreakable.data}, a parameters file named \flecmd{unbreakable.inc}, as well as the scripts required for the second part of the tutorial.